raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 Instructions are available on the tor project homepage: [https://www.torproject.org/docs/debian.html.en#ubuntu](https://www.torproject.org/docs/debian.html.en#ubuntu)

-:warning: I assume that you run a Pi 3 or better.
-If your Raspibolt is built on an earlier version it won't work as described below.
+:warning: I assume that you're running a Pi 3 or better.
+If your Raspibolt is built on an earlier version it won't work as described below, and you might want to look at [this](https://tor.stackexchange.com/questions/242/how-to-run-tor-on-raspbian-on-the-raspberry-pi) instead.

 ```
 # Add the torproject repo in /etc/apt/sources.list